data-storage-lab/rfsck/README.md

 ## Contact ##
-For any questions or issues please send an email to Om (ogatla@iastate.edu) or Duo Zhang (duozhang@iastate.edu).
+For any questions or issues please send an email to Om R. Gatla(ogatla@iastate.edu) or Duo Zhang(duozhang@iastate.edu).